informalsystems/quint/CONTRIBUTING.md

 ## Project structure

-Currently, the project consists of two npm packages (published locally):
+Currently, the project consists of two npm packages:

  - [quint](./quint) is the transpiler package, see the [quint manual][].
  - [vscode/quint](./vscode/quint) is the VSCode plugin for Quint, depends on `quint`.